Nems1337/Roblox-Auto-JJ-Tool/README.md

 ## Modes
 - JJ: jump, type full word (ONE, TWO...)
-- GJ: same but with period (One., Two....)
+- GJ: same but with grammar (One., Two....)
 - HJ: jump for each letter (O, N, E, then ONE)

 ## Features